-Colorado Votes To Teach LGBTQ-Inclusive Curriculum To Students In Public Schools
+Colorado Is One Step Closer To Requiring LGBTQ-Inclusive Curriculum In Public Schools

 On Thursday, lawmakers in Colorado passed a sweeping bill to reform K-12 education in the state.
 If Gov. Jared Polis signs the legislation in question, Colorado will require LGBTQ-inclusive education in public schools, as well as a curriculum with a comprehensive focus on other minority and marginalized groups in the state.